“It’s your place in the world; it’s your life. Go on and do all you can with it, and make it the life you want to live.” –Mae Jamison

 Sometimes we might notice that our ability to handle stress is made more overwhelming by some unexplored difficult life experience that is getting in the way.
 This is when we need ourselves the most!

 We often hear about how self-love is critical, but what does it all really mean?
 I believe that one important component of self-love is being able to respond to ourselves with self-compassion.
-Cultivating the ability to simultaneously hold those two truths: “I want to improve ‘x,’ but I also need to acknowledge how far I’ve come and what my unique path has looked like.”
+Cultivating the ability to simultaneously hold those two truths: “I want to improve ‘x,’ but I also need to acknowledge how far I’ve come on my unique path.”
 Having more self-compassion often takes time to develop.
 Being able to practice self-compassion when we need it while also holding ourselves accountable for the changes we’d like to implement is the trick.

 Therapy can be a great way to help gain clarity about the future and address patterns that are no longer helping you to grow and develop as a person.
 Therapy helps you to build positive momentum so that you are moving closer to your goals on a steady basis.
 Maybe that means building up the courage to take new risks that move you outside your comfort zone, maybe it means finally moving through overwhelming fears or anxieties that have been holding you back or becoming more assertive.
 Or, maybe it means exploring more closely a pattern in your life that you know deep down really isn’t serving you.